ana1231/checkers_app/README.md

 ## Unsolved Problems

-### Cound not work on the following due to time constraints:
+### Could not work on the following due to time constraints:
 - Error Handling
 - Reset Button
 - Implement responsive design